SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Background and Related Work

 \looseness -1 \paragraph{3D Molecular Generation.} Several recent works \citep{irwin2025semlaflowefficient3d, le2023navigatingdesignspaceequivariant, vignac2023midimixedgraph3d, huang2023learningjoint2d, dunn2024mixedcontinuouscategoricalflow} have studied unconditional molecular structure generation by sampling from the joint distribution over atom types and coordinates.
 However, these models lack the ability to constrain the design space to synthetically accessible molecules.
 In concurrent work, \citep{shen2025compositional} uses generated 3D structures to guide GFlowNet policies in designing the graph of \textit{synthon}-based linear molecules, but does not account for structural quality.

 \looseness -1\paragraph{Synthesizable Molecule Generation.}

-Beyond directly optimizing synthesizability scores \citep{liu2022retrognn,guo2025directly} -- which are often unreliable -- the predominant approach to ensuring synthetic accessibility involves modifying generative models to incorporate reaction templates.
+Beyond directly optimizing synthesizability scores \citep{liu2022retrognn,guo2025directly} -- which are often unreliable -- the predominant approach to ensuring synthetic accessibility in generative models is to incorporate reaction templates.
 Early methods explored autoencoders \citep{bradshaw2019model, bradshaw2020barking}, genetic algorithms \citep{gao2021amortized}, and reinforcement learning \citep{gottipati2020learning, horwood2020molecular}.
-More recently, GFlowNet-based \citep{koziarski2024rgfn, cretu2024synflownet, seo2024generative, gainski2025scalable} and transformer-based \citep{gao2024generative, jocys2024synthformer} methods have gained prominence.
+Recently, GFlowNet-based \citep{koziarski2024rgfn, cretu2024synflownet, seo2024generative, gainski2025scalable} and transformer-based \citep{gao2024generative, jocys2024synthformer} methods have gained prominence.
 Such generative models have already shown practical utility in biological discovery tasks \citep{swanson2024generative}.
 However, most methods only generate molecular graphs and do not produce 3D structures.
+The recent CGFlow \cite{shen2025compositional} performs 3D generation via a GFlowNet policy augmented with flow matching; however, CGFlow optimizes a reward and typically requires a full training for each target pocket.